davidtwco/rfcs/text/0000-build-std.md

 and build scripts.
 At least initially, artifact dependencies use the same standard library as the rest of the crate (pre-built or newly-built, as appropriate).

+**TODO:** compiler-builtins must be passed to rustc via extern, why? look into this

 *See the following sections for rationale/alternatives:*